petuum/pirlib/docs/README.rst

    $ bash examples/multi_backends/run_docker.sh

-This script will (1) automatically dockerize the local environment and serialize the pipeline into ``example/package_docker.yml``, (2) generate a docker-compose workflow from the serialized pipeline and save it to ``example/docker-compose.yml``, (3) execute the generated docker-compose workflow.
+This script will

+1. Automatically dockerize the local environment and serialize the pipeline into ``examples/multi_backends/package_docker.yml``.

+2. Generate a docker-compose workflow from the serialized pipeline and save it to ``examples/multi_backends/docker-compose.yml``.

+3. Execute the generated docker-compose workflow.

 Open up ``examples/multi_backends/run_docker.sh``, ``example/multi_backends/package_docker.yml``, and
 ``examples/multi_backends/docker-compose.yml`` and see what's inside.